Downlink/test/Readme.md

     });
 });
 ```
-The 2nd one is to access the input and output pins directly from the client object by providing the device id of each remote device.
+The second one is to access the input and output pins directly from the client object by providing the device id of each remote device.
 ```js
 const m2m = require('m2m');